THREATQ FOR:

 RESOURCES

 Government agencies face the continual challenge of balancing access and transparency against protecting constituents’ sensitive information.
 Doing this requires a level of openness that makes it impossible to prevent all intrusions.
 Complicating matters, most of the emphasis to date for government security has been on preventive tools, techniques and procedures.
-Government agencies must shift their focus beyond prevention to include detection, response and recovery.
+To keep pace with today’s dynamic and increasingly sophisticated cyber threat environment, the Federal Government must take decisive steps to modernize its approach to cybersecurity, including by increasing the Federal Government’s visibility into threats, while protecting privacy and civil liberties.⁶

 THREAT LANDSCAPE